PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 There will be no TNT and Disparity 1.17 yet because were waiting for the first snapshot of MCreator 2021.3.

-We will ask if they will allow Twilight Forest to be used in our mod firse
+We will ask if they will allow Twilight Forest to be used in our mod first.